rexresearch

 using hydroponic principles.
 It is a relatively low cost system

-to hobby gardeners, condominium tenants, and people who would like
+suited to hobby gardeners, condominium tenants, and people who

-to grow plants but who do not want to invest in gardening tools
+would like to grow plants but who do not want to invest in

-and supplies.
-The kit contains everything needed to grow plants
+gardening tools and supplies.
+The kit contains everything needed

 The growing kit is a relatively simple, low cost, self contained